It's originaly from Austria, although there are variations in many countries.

 You'd have to go to Iceland.

-Hákarl is basically seasoned shark meat that's buried in the ground for months on end before serving.
+Hákarl is basically seasoned shark meat that's buried in the ground and cured for months before serving.

 Phở comes from Vietnam.